microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/05-get-user.md

 GET /users/{user-id}
 ```

-In this case, the code will call the `GET /me` API endpoint.
+In this case, the code calls the `GET /me` API endpoint.
 This is a shortcut method to get the authenticated user without knowing their user ID.

 > [!NOTE]
 > Because the `GET /me` API endpoint gets the authenticated user, it is only available to apps that use user authentication.
 App-only authentication apps cannot access this endpoint.